No products in the cart.

 Love this and want to play with a few variations?
 Here are some simple ideas that will give your crayon art a whole different look…

-- Melt your crayons on a black or colored piece of heavy cardstock instead of white for a whole different look!
+- Use color in the backyard of your abstract crayon art.
+Melt your crayons on a black or colored piece of heavy cardstock instead of white for a whole different look!

-- Collage other images underneath/over top of your melted crayons.
+- Add imagery to your crayon art.
+Collage other images underneath/over top of your melted crayons.

-- Create a rain or water effect by limiting your colors to shades of blue only.
+- Create a waterfall of melted crayons.
+Create a rain or water effect by limiting your colors to shades of blue.

-- Melt some green crayons, then flip your canvas upside down to make blades of grass that you can mod podge paper or dried flowers onto.
+- Make a melted crayon landscape.
+Melt some green crayons, then flip your canvas upside down to make blades of grass that you can mod podge paper or dried flowers onto.

-- Use a hot glue gun to glue your old crayons directly to the top of the canvas or a heavy piece of cardstock/watercolor paper.
-Heat to melt and watch the colors slowly drip down the canvas to create beautiful waterfalls of color!
+- Create melted crayon drip artwork.
+Use a hot glue gun to glue your old crayons directly to the top of the canvas or a heavy piece of cardstock/watercolor paper.
+Heat to melt, and watch the colors slowly drip down the canvas to create beautiful waterfalls of color!

 Even MORE Recycled Crayon Art and Craft Activities

 A quick trip around the web confirms I’m not the only one with baskets of broken crayons!
-This small collection of repurposed crayon activities is guaranteed to help you diminish that old crayon supply while keeping your little ones entertained…
+This small collection of repurposed crayon activities will help you diminish that old crayon supply while keeping your little ones entertained…

 - Melted crayon butterflies – Inspired by Shannon’s wall art, we made a set of melted crayon butterflies we later put on garden stakes and used in potted plants.